Right to Information

 - Should after you receive a decision notice, you are unhappy with the decision, there is an option for an internal or external review of the decision. the process for appeals will be set out in your decision notice.

-- For further information on the process, or even to lodge a complaint regarding the availability of Council information, you can contact the principal Right To Information and Information Privacy decision maker, the Senior Community Contact Co-ordinator on 1300 My SDRC (1300 697 372).
+- For further information on the process, or even to lodge a complaint regarding the availability of Council information, you can contact the principal Right To Information and Information Privacy decision maker, the Customer Service and Corporate Knowledge Co-ordinator on 1300 My SDRC (1300 697 372).